 Supervised classroom experiences in Pre-K through grade 12.
 Full-day student teaching required for one semester, constituting a full-time job.
 Credit for both 453A and 453B precedes recommendation for a multiple or single subject credential.
-Student teaching placements are arranged prior to student teaching by the Director of Fieldwork Experiences.
+Student teaching placements are arranged prior to student teaching by The Office of Student Success.
 Not open to students who have received credit for EDUC 553B.
 Prerequisite: permission from the School of Education.

 Corequisite: Must be taken concurrently with EDUG 452.